MicrosoftDocs/common-data-model-and-service/common-data-model/schema/core/industryCommon/Sustainability/SustainabilityCarbon/FugitiveEmission.md

 ### <a href=#accountid name="accountid">accountid</a>

-Comprehensive information about a supplier, customer, third\x2dparty manufacturer, or investee.
+Comprehensive information about a supplier, customer, third-party manufacturer, or investee.
 First included in: Sustainability\\CloudforSustainabilityCarbonDataModel/FugitiveEmission (this entity)

 #### Properties